yayegeyay/yayegeyay.github.io/_posts/2025-06-24-pricing-ai-agents-vs-headcount.md

 **Revenue Growth:** Annual recurring revenue increased from $8.7M to $67M within 18 months, driven by 4.2x higher average contract values and improved customer retention.

-**Market Positioning:** Became recognized as the premium solution in AI sales automation, with enterprise clients choosing their platform specifically because of their success-based pricing model.
+**Market Positioning:** Became recognized as the premium solution in AI sales automation, with enterprise customers choosing their platform specifically because of their success-based pricing model.

-**Customer Economics:** Clients achieved average ROI of 340% within 90 days, enabling expansion sales and reducing churn to below 3% annually.
+**Customer Economics:** Customers achieved average ROI of 340% within 90 days, enabling expansion sales and reducing churn to below 3% annually.

 **Competitive Differentiation:** Success-based pricing became their primary competitive advantage, with prospects choosing their platform over lower-priced alternatives because their model demonstrated confidence in their results.